eleda77/eleda77.github.io/docs/vocab_list.md

 **esemplastic** - molding into one; unifying

+**espalier** - a fruit tree or ornamental shrub whose branches are trained to grow flat against a wall, supported on a lattice or a framework of stakes

 **esurient** - hungry or greedy

 **etiolated** - (of a plant) pale and drawn out due to a lack of light; having lost vigor or substance; feeble